ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 }
 ```

 While the above solution works pretty well, it has a serious drawback.
 If we carefully look at the tests, we see that the test logic is repeated in both the tests.
 The only difference between the two tests are the input and output values.
-Moreover, managing such test will become problematic as the number of test conditions (or input/output) values increases.
+Moreover, managing such tests will become problematic as the number of test conditions (or input/output) values increases.

 An immediate solution that comes to mind to solve this problem is to make use of a loop in C++.
 For each test, we may use a different input value and expect a different output.
 Let us see how we can use a loop to solve the same problem as described above.